gapcoin-project/C-Utils/README.md

 Bool Matrix
 ---
-Low level implementation of an Bool Matrix (preprocessor macro based) (each Bit can be setted)
+Low level implementation of an Bool Matrix (preprocessor macro based) (each Bit can be accessed)

 Debug
 ---
-some helpfull debugging stuff
+some help full debugging stuff

 Dynamic Array